NEASQC/FinancialApplications/README.md

 * 02\_AmplitudeAmplification\_Operators.ipynb.
 This notebook explains the *Amplitude Amplification* (**QQuantLib/AA**) package working.
 A carefully revision of the mandatory operators for creating grover-like operators is provided in this notebook.
 * 03_MaximumLikelihood_Class.ipynb.
 This notebook explains the **MLAE** algorithm  and the working of the correspondent module *maximum\_likelihood\_ae* from *Amplitude Estimation* package (QQuantLib.AE.maximum\_likelihood\_ae).
  * 04_Iterative_QPE_Class.ipynb.
 The Kitaev *IPE* algorithm is explained in this notebook using the module *iterative\_quantum\_pe* from *Phase Estimation* package (QQuantLib.PE.iterative\_quantum\_pe)
+* 05\_PhaseEstimationwitQFT\_Class.ipynb.
+The classical Phase Estimation algorithm (with QFT) is explained in this notebook using the module *phase\_estimation\_wqft* from *Phase Estimation* package (QQuantLib.PE.phase\_estimation\_wqft)
-* 05_FinancialApplication_Example.ipynb.
+* 06_FinancialApplication_Example.ipynb.
 In this notebook the different developed packages of **QQuantLib** are used for develop an exaple of use for financial industry: calculations of expected value of a function.

 ## Acknowledgements

 This work is supported by the [NEASQC](https://cordis.europa.eu/project/id/951821) project, funded by the European Union's Horizon 2020 programme, Grant Agreement No. 951821.

 ## Documentation
-Customize the GitHub Workflow YAML file: *repo_name*/.github/workflow/sphinx\_doc.yml There is a basic index.rst template under 'doc'.
-Modify it as you want.

-Any modification under the folder 'doc' pushed to GitHub will trigger a rebuild of the documentation (using GitHub CI).
-If the build is successful, then the resulting html documentation can be access at: https://neasqc.github.io/FinancialApplications
+The html documentation of the **QQuantLib** library can be access at: https://neasqc.github.io/FinancialApplications

-Notes:
-  - You can follow the build process on the 'Actions' tab below the name of the repository.
-  - neasqc.github.io does not immediately update.
-You may need to wait a minute or two before it see the changes.